reflex-dev/reflex-web/docs/wrapping-react/imperative-api.md

     return cls(element_id=element_id)
 ```

+This is only needed if you need to apply some operations on the initial value provided to the API at creation time.
+The above example is a simple case where the `element_id` is stored as-is, so it could be skipped.

 ### 5. Use the API in Your Components

 Now you can use the API in your Reflex components: